Beta-Verse-Hub/All-Day-All-Life/README.md

 esc - to exit

 ### Matrix
-A cmatrix program on windows? yes.
+A cmatrix program on windows? mmhm, yes please.

 esc - to exit
 ### Calculator